fuelbyramen/Intigriti-XSS-Challenges/0521/0521-Challenge-solution.md

 But there might be a problem, the above example uses the characters`!()`, which are filtered by the regex before passing it to the `eval()`.

-But this might be something we could use still and we try to if the character `!` is redundant in our case because we can access the progress bar with the id `e`.
+But this might be something we could use still and we try to see if the character `!` is redundant in our case because we can access the progress bar with the id `e`.
 Let's explore this idea and fire up the developer console on the challenge **/captcha.php** -page:

 #### IMG 5
 ![IMG_2](IMG2.png)